aws-samples/one-observability-demo/docs/codeconnection-parameter-store-integration.md

 1. **CodeConnection Mode**: Uses AWS CodeConnection to connect directly to GitHub repositories
 2. **S3 Fallback Mode**: Uses S3 bucket as the source (existing functionality)

 Additionally, configuration management has been moved from local `.env` files to AWS Systems Manager Parameter Store for better security and centralization.
+The implementation uses a **single parameter** approach for efficiency, storing the entire configuration as one parameter instead of multiple individual parameters.

 ## Implementation Details